On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Proof of Theorem

 We recall that a radial eigenvalue $\kappa_1(\Omega,A_p)$ is not necessarily a Neumann eigenvalue of $\Delta_{A_p}$.
 The next result states that the first radial eigenvalue for $\Omega^{\star}$ with pole $p^{\star}$ is actually a Neumann eigenvalue of $\Delta_{A_{p^{\star}}}$ (hence of $\Delta$), more precisely, it is the second eigenvalue.

 \begin{thm} One has $\kappa_1(\Omega^{\star}, A_{p^{\star}})=\lambda_2(\Omega^{\star},A_{p^{\star}})$. \end{thm}

 A radial eigenfunction, as just said, does not need to be an eigenfunction of $\Delta_{A_p}$.
-Moreover it does not need to be orthogonal to the first eigenfunction $e^{i\Theta_p}$ of $\Delta_{A_p}$, so that we can't use it to estimate from above $\lambda_2(\Omega,A_p)$ using the min-max principle \eqref{minmaxA}.
+Moreover it does not need to be orthogonal to the first eigenfunction $e^{i\Theta_p}$ of $\Delta_{A_p}$, so that it cannot be used to estimate from above $\lambda_2(\Omega,A_p)$ using the min-max principle \eqref{minmaxA}.
 A center of mass argument shows that for some $\bar p$ a first radial eigenfunction is indeed orthogonal to $e^{i\Theta_{\bar p}}$, implying the following result which is needed to conclude the proof of Theorem \ref{main}.

 \begin{thm} There exists $\bar p\in\Omega$ such that

 \end{thm}

 The proof of Theorem \ref{main} is achieved by combining Lemma \ref{one} and Theorems \ref{three}, \ref{four} and \ref{barycenter}: